TechLX-software/vanillamod-transpiler/docs/Code/Minecraft/selectors.md

 ---
-id: math-and-logic
+id: mc-selectors
-title: Math and Logic
+title: Entity Selectors
-slug: /math-and-logic
+slug: selectors
 ---

 This is a link to [another document.](doc1.md) This is a link to an [external page.](http://www.example.com/)